Do not download the file from the Qel phishing email

 Damage | Stolen passwords and banking information, identity theft, the victim's computer added to a botnet. |

-In conclusion, phishing campaigns can be used as channels to deliver malicious software or as tools to extract personal information.
-In one way or another, emails that are part of such a campaign are disguised as official letters from legitimate companies.
-More examples of malspam campaigns that were or still are used to trick recipients into installing malware on their computers are "Federal Ministry Of Health Germany Email Virus", "Consignment Was Booked Via DHL Express Email Virus", and "International Air & Sea Freight Forwarder Email Virus".
+More examples of malspam campaigns that are used to trick recipients into installing malware onto their computers are "Federal Ministry Of Health Germany Email Virus", "Consignment Was Booked Via DHL Express Email Virus", and "International Air & Sea Freight Forwarder Email Virus".

 How did "Qel email virus" infect my computer?

-Text presented in the Qel malspam email letter:
+Text presented in the Qel malspam email message:

 Hi Sir,,